55 Water Street: Interior

-In exchange for constructing public plazas next to the building, Uris was allowed to build an additional 485,640 ft2.
+In exchange for constructing public plazas next to the building, Uris was allowed to increase the maximum floor area that was allowed under zoning regulations by an additional 485,640 ft2.
 Uris built an underground concourse with provisions for a connection to an unbuilt New York City Subway station.
 The concourse was built as part of a master plan for transportation in New York City.

 The main lobby was originally clad in travertine.
 In the 1990s, this was replaced with Italian and French marble, with stainless-steel decorative fixtures and aluminum-leaf ceilings.
 In addition, an onyx panel measuring 10 by 50 ft was installed behind the reception counter.
 Following another renovation in 2018, The main lobby contains a video wall, which is composed of two LED displays with 42 tiles each.
 The displays collectively measure 8 ft high by 42 ft wide, with each display being 21 ft wide.
 The lobby also contains a pair of reception desks, a shoeshine stand, coffee bar, and lounge.
-There are also turnstiles through which tenants and guests must pass through.
+There are also turnstiles through which tenants and guests must pass.